WakiMak/trentent.github.io-forked/_posts/2017-01-31-tracing-citrix-provisioning-service-target-device-boot-performance-process-monitor.md

 ---
 Non-Persistent Citrix PVS Target Devices have more complicated boot processes then a standard VM. Â This is because the Citrix PVS server components play a big role in acting as the boot disk. Â They send UDP packets over the network to the target device. Â This adds a delay that you simply cannot avoid (albeit, possibly a small one but there is no denying network communication should be slower than a local hard disk/SSD).

-One of the things we can do is set the PVS target devices up in such a way that we can get real, measurable data on what the target device is doing while it&#8217;s booting. Â This will give us visibility into what we may actually require for our target devices.
+One of the things we can do is set the PVS target devices up in such a way that we can get real, measurable data on what the target device is doing while it's booting. Â This will give us visibility into what we may actually require for our target devices.

 There are two programs that I use to measure boot performance. Â [Windows Performance Toolkit](https://msdn.microsoft.com/en-us/windows/hardware/commercialize/test/wpt/index) and [Process Monitor](https://technet.microsoft.com/en-us/sysinternals/processmonitor.aspx). Â I would not recommend running both at the same time because the logging does add some overhead (especially procmon in my humble experience).